terotuomala/graylog-traefik/README.md

 # Graylog-Traefik
 Graylog stack running in Docker with Traefik as Reverse Proxy.
 Traefik handles traffic to Graylog Web Interface and Graylog only exposes TCP/UDP ports 514 (Syslog) and 12201 (GELF) for receiving messages.
+Graylog, MongoDB and Elasticsearch persist their data to Docker volumes.
+Health checks of the Graylog, MongoDB and Elasticsearch services is also included.

 ### Usage with docker-compose
 Create docker network for traefik: